 As an outdoor specimen, baby's tears plant grows best in temperatures of 50 to 70 degrees Fahrenheit.
 The higher the ambient temperature, the more attention the gardener must pay to light and humidity.
 Baby's tears plants can tolerate a light frost, but freezing temperatures, as sometimes occur in hardiness zone 9, may kill the top growth of the plant.
 Be patient; it will come back from the roots in this transitional climate.

 A balanced plant fertilizer will keep the foliage of baby's tears plants bright green and dense.
-Liquid fertilizers are easier to apply than spike inserts when no bare soil is visible.
+Liquid fertilizers are easier to apply than spike inserts or granular fertilizer when no bare soil is visible.

 Potting and Repotting